 How Much Does the Guilford County Insulation Contractor Bond Cost?

-The Guilford County Insulation Contractor bond costs just $100 per year.
+The Guilford County Insulation Contractor bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?

 Guilford County requires insulation contractors operating in unincorporated parts of the county to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase 21 NCAC 12A .0202, an insulation contractor is a person that, as an independent business, installs, alters, or repairs insulation media used for the non-mechanical control of temperatures for the construction of buildings.
 This definition does not apply to the insulation of mechanical equipment as well as ancillary lines and piping.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

 How do Insulation Contractors Apply For a License in Guilford County?